ultralytics/ultralytics/docs/en/datasets/detect/medical-pills.md

 The dataset is available under the [AGPL-3.0 License](https://github.com/ultralytics/ultralytics/blob/main/LICENSE).

-If you use the Medicinal-pill dataset in your research or development work, please cite it using the mentioned details:
+If you use the Medical-pills dataset in your research or development work, please cite it using the mentioned details:

 !!! quote ""